Aliases for CDY1B Gene

 GeneCards Summary for CDY1B Gene

 CDY1B (Chromodomain Y-Linked 1B) is a Protein Coding gene.
-Diseases associated with CDY1B include Male Reproductive System Disease and Reproductive System Disease.
-GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
+Diseases associated with CDY1B include Male Reproductive System Disease.
+Gene Ontology (GO) annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
 An important paralog of this gene is CDY1.